opencast/studio/doc/SECURITY.md

 Supported Versions
 ------------------

-This project has a rolling release and we only support the latest state of the branches `master`.
+This project has a rolling release and we only support the latest state of the branches `main`.

 Reporting a Vulnerability